tkuntubayev/task/README.md

 ```

 ## Task usage
-Task is an interface that contains the following methods
+Task is an interface that contains the following methods.
+Use it to execute your domain logic
 ```
 interface Task {
     fun getId(): String               // id that will be used by taskhandler to identify the same tasks